Tickets and seats for children

 Important: The UM service is only available if the child's entire journey is booked on one ticket.
 All flights must be under the same flight ticket number.
 If a child is travelling with several tickets, we cannot guarantee the connecting flights and so are unable to offer the UM service.

-The UM service is available but not compulsory.
+UM service is available upon request but not mandatory1

 How it works